-- If you have a phone, hold it up in front of your students and elicit: phone.
-Alternatively, draw a simple picture on the board - Have students work in pairs to list all the different things that phones are used for (for example, sending a text, making a call, sending an e-mail, listening to music, taking a photo). - Write students' responses on the board.
+- If you've got a mobile phone, hold it up in front of your students and elicit phone.
+Alternatively, draw a simple picture on the board. - Ask students to work in pairs to list all the different things that mobile phones are used for (for example, sending a text, making a phone call, sending an email, listening to music, taking a photo). - Write students' responses on the board.